Ryouh/Feats-Revisited/Feats.md

 Your people are clever, with a knack for illusion magic.
 You have learned a magical trick for fading away when you suffer harm.

-Immediately after you take damage, you can use a reaction to magically become invisible until the end of your next turn or until you attack, deal damage, or force someone to make a saving throw.
+* Immediately after you take damage, you can use a reaction to magically become invisible until the end of your next turn or until you attack, deal damage, or force someone to make a saving throw.
 Once you use this ability, you can’t do so again until you finish a short or long rest.

 ### Squat Nimbleness

 You are uncommonly nimble for your race.
-You gain the following benefits:

 * Increase your walking speed by 5 feet.
 * You gain proficiency in the Acrobatics or Athletics skill (your choice).